Blagojevich Conviction Only Partly Reveals Culture of Corruption

 Jarrett, being in the same line of work as Tony Rezko, knew the value of rewarding political benefactors.
 Indeed, over the years she helped Rezko raise funds for Democratic Party candidates, especially Barack Obama.
 As part of its full-scale investigation three years ago of the economics and politics of Chicago's subsidized housing, the Boston Globe concluded that "six prominent developers," including Jarrett and Rezko, donated a combined more than $175,000 to Obama's various political campaigns over the previous decade and bundled "hundreds of thousands more" from additional donors.
 The upward trajectory of Obama's political career would have been virtually unimaginable without the help of Jarrett, say insiders.
 "She (Jarrett) knows where all the bodies have been buried in the past 30 or so years of Chicago politics, and she knows all the tricks," remarked a prominent local Democratic Party consultant a few years ago.
 "If Obama had a political and financial godmother, it would be Valerie."

 This probably isn't the last we'll see of this case.
 Rod Blagojevich has all but promised to appeal.
 Whether Rezko gets to testify depends largely on whether Patrick Fitzgerald, a man of seemingly limitless ambition in his own right, remains lead prosecutor.
 As Fitzgerald dreads posing a threat to the Obama administration, he's more than likely to veto the idea of testimony by Rezko.
 A federal district court this March rejected a motion by Rezko's lawyers to obtain a retrial for their client in light of the Supreme Court's ruling last June restricting "honest services" prosecutions.
-If federal prosecutors want to get to the proverbial "bottom" of it all, they need to cast aside expediency and call Rezko to the witness stand.
+If federal prosecutors want to get to the root of this affair, they need to cast aside expediency and call Tony Rezko to the witness stand.